mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

 ----------------------------------

 Mitsuba 2 variants are specified in the file :monosp:`mitsuba.conf`.
-To get started, first copy the default template to the directory where you intend to compile Mitsuba, e.g.:
+To get started, first copy the default template to the root directory of the Mitsuba 2 repository.

 .. code-block:: bash

-    cd <..mitsuba directory..>
+    cd <..mitsuba repository..>
     cp resources/mitsuba.conf.template mitsuba.conf

 Next, open :monosp:`mitsuba.conf` in your favorite text editor and scroll down